sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

 ## Student Breakfast
 By: Ryan Aniol, State of Minnesota

-*Dan:* This was a super informative informal breakfast hosted by Ryan who aimed the talk at the students, like myself.
+> This was a super informative informal breakfast hosted by Ryan who aimed the talk at the students like myself.
 It was really nice to hear information directly relevant to my situation.
+ - Dan

 <br />